Full-Stack-Council-Note/Council-Note-PartB/README.md

 #### Deployment:

-Netlify
+I deployed the frontend to Netlify on 21 Dec 2024.
+Though, this is not really finished as of 21 Dec, but I might continue working on this app beyond this course, in the next few weeks, eg. try and get the data to work in frontend.

 I deployed the backend to Heroku on 18 Dec 2024.
+This was maybe 70% completed as of 21 Dec 2024, a few routes and functions not fully acheived, but I might work on this some more beyond this course.

 ## Dataflow Diagram